 4. Train or tram trips in Paris

-Hop onto le Petit Train to weave through the picturesque streets of the charming Montmartre neighbourhood, once home to the likes of Picasso and Modigliani.
-Or, jump onto a funicular (tram) with a breathtaking view as it transports you up the hill to the foot of the Basilica of Sacre Coeur in less than two minutes.
+Hop onto le Petit Train to weave through the picturesque streets of the charming Montmartre neighborhood, once home to the likes of Picasso and Modigliani.
+Or, jump onto a funicular with a breathtaking view as it transports you up the hill to the foot of the Basilica of Sacre Coeur.
 Then, buy a yummy crêpe and sit on the steps of the Sacre Coeur.
 And, don’t forget to have your caricature done by one of the many artists set up in the café-lined square at Place du Tertre.

 5. Boat rides